rubyforgood/human-essentials/CONTRIBUTING.md

 2. Fork the repo.

+3. `cd` into the repo.
+Install the correct version of ruby if prompted: `rvm install ruby-2.4.2`.
+Install ImageMagick if you don't have it installed already: `brew install imagemagick`

 3. Run `./bin/setup`.

 4. Run the tests.
 We only take pull requests with passing tests, and it's great